 Our Open House resources are complemented by:

-- Our e-Courses, e.g. GoGlobal and Global TIES (Training in Intercultural Effectiveness)
+- Our e-Courses, e.g. GoGlobal and Working in Groups

 - Our degree programmes, e.g. MSc Intercultural Communication for Business & the Professions

 - Bespoke training courses for professionals.

 A major resource for people living and working in intercultural contexts:

 The Global People project focused on international partnerships and resulted in several resources, including